n6ai/minze/docs/api/index.md

 ## Minze

-Minze class with multiple static methods for common tasks.
+Minze class with multiple static methods and properties for common tasks.

 ### define